A Deligne-Simpson problem for irregular $G$-connections over $\mathbb{P}^{1}$: A Deligne-Simpson problem and its solution

 \subsection{Acknowledgment}

 The moduli spaces of connections that are used in the proof of the main result came from joint work of Z.Y. with R. Bezrukavnikov, Pablo Boixeda Alvarez and Michael McBreen \cite{BBAMY}.
 Z.Y. would like to thank his coauthors for inspiring discussions.
 We also thank P. Etingof for answering our questions on representations of rational Cherednik algebras.
 K.J. would like to thank T. Richarz for comments that helped improve a previous version of this article.
+We thank an anonymous referee for various helpful comments.
+Moreover, we thank Masoud Kamgarpour and Bailey Whitbread for pointing out an error in Table \ref{t:cl index rig} in a previous version.